rsolander-gmu/gmu-its-tampermonkey-scripts/README.md

 # gmu-ITS-TamperMonkey-Scripts
-Houses Tampermonkey code for use for admins at GMU
+Varius scripts used at GMU OLR team using Tampermonkey